bp-7/ML-Project2/README.md

 ### Google Drive

 All the dataset and models are available in the following [Google Drive](https://drive.google.com/drive/folders/1WOL1puOGA7eccIwQgNAB0Z7JHNaeU3Ta?usp=sharing).
 You will be able to run the files present in this repositery with Google Colaboratory.
+To execute the notebook and properly import the different modules, you will need to add the drive folder to your drive.

 ### Data